-- In-person education with appropriate physical distancing and masks (for areas with low COVID activity)
+- In-person education in small groups with appropriate physical distancing and masks

 - Enhanced remote learning